jklim01/advent_of_code_2021/README.md

 ## Day 11
 1. `std::num::Wrapping<T>` can be used as a wrapper to perform intentionally-wrapped arithmetic on `T`.
     - Used it to get the coordinates of the 8 neighbours of a `Point` in `get_neighbours`.
 This way, we can simply calculate the coordinates and avoid checking for many cases in the function.
-Although it doesn't feel very nice to have such a loose thread, the callee should check whether the coordinates is within the bounds anyway when indexing, so I supoose it's ok...
+Although it doesn't feel very nice to have such a loose thread, the calleer should check whether the coordinates is within the bounds anyway when indexing, so I supoose it's ok...

 2. `core::ops::{Index, IndexMut}` can be used to define a custom index into a collection.
     - example: define `type Point = (usize, usize)` to index into `[[T]; SIZE]`